-The new table collection also continues the theme of modern interpretations of widely found Indian objects that go largely unnoticed and unused at least in the modern Indian home.
+The new table collection also continues the theme of modern interpretations of widely found Indian objects that go largely unnoticed or unused in the modern Indian home.

 This collection has delicate ceramic kulhars which, by the way, are a joy to drink my second coffee of the day out of (first coffees are as big as my face), glass jars with copper lids, copper and brass thali trays and a tea and coffee pot - one not like the ubiquitous road side vendor’s chai kettle, the other inspired by a Lamu coffee pot.